?

 What to expect

-Following this, rehabilitation is planned according to client needs and is delivered face to face and/or by Telehealth (via Zoom or Telephone).
-Rehabilitation may include Occupational Therapy, Speech Language Therapy, Therapy Assistants, Physiotherapy and Clinical Psychology.
+Following this, rehabilitation is planned according to the client's needs and is delivered face-to-face and/or by Telehealth (via Zoom or Telephone).
+Rehabilitation may include Occupational Therapy, Physiotherapy, Speech Language Therapy, Clinical Psychology and support from Therapy Assistants.

 Referral Expectations